MoltenDevLabs/Despertacor/README.md

 ## Installation & Setup

-To get started with the Coral Mussòlidaria Reus Mobile App, follow these setup instructions.
+To get started with the Coral Despertacor Mobile App, follow these setup instructions.

 ### Project Minimal Starter